elixirschool/elixirschool/en/lessons/libraries/poolboy.md

   - /lessons/libraries/poolboy/
 ---

-You can easily exhaust your system resources if you allow concurrent processes to run arbitrarily.
-Poolboy prevents having to incur the overhead by creating a pool of workers to limit the number of concurrent processes.
+You can easily exhaust your system resources if you do not limit the maximum number of concurrent processes that your program can spawn.
+[Poolboy](https://github.com/devinus/poolboy) is a widely used lightweight, generic pooling library for Erlang that addresses this issue.

 {% include toc.html %}

 ## Why use Poolboy?

 Let's think of a specific example for a moment.
 You are tasked to build an application for saving user profile information to the database.
 If you've created a process for every user registration, you would create unbounded number of connections.
-At some point those connections start competing for the limited resources available in your database server.
-Eventually your application gets timeouts and various exceptions due to the overhead from that contention.
+At some point the number of those connections can exceed the capacity of your database server.
+Eventually your application can get timeouts and various exceptions.

-The solution to this problem is using set of workers (processes) to limit the number of connections instead of creating a process for every user registration.
+The solution is to use a set of workers (processes) to limit the number of connections instead of creating a process for every user registration.
 Then you can easily avoid running out of your system resources.

 That's where Poolboy comes in.
-It creates a pool of workers managed by a `Supervisor` without any effort on your part to do it manually.
+It allows you to easily set up a pool of workers managed by a `Supervisor` without much effort on your part.
 There are many libraries which use Poolboy under the covers.
 For example, `postgrex`'s connection pool *(which is leveraged by Ecto when using PostgreSQL)* and `redis_poolex` *(Redis connection pool)* are some popular libraries which use Poolboy.

 ## Installation